tiago-martinho/ads-algorithm-picker/README.md

 ## Quickstart

 For quick-starting the services, run `start.bat`.
-This will build and run the Docker images for the _client_ and _server_ using a tool named docker-compose.
+This will build and run the Docker images for the _client_ and _server_ using a tool named [docker-compose](https://docs.docker.com/compose/).
+You will need [Docker](https://www.docker.com/get-started) installed and running on your machine.

-The website (client service) will be available atm [localhost:5000](http://localhost:5000), and the API (server service) will be available at [localhost:5001](http://localhost:5001).
+The website (client service) will be available at [localhost:5000](http://localhost:5000), and the API (server service) will be available at [localhost:5001](http://localhost:5001).

 A list of all the endpoints available by the API can be seen at: http://localhost:5001/swagger-ui.html